 A stand-out feature of ArcSite is the ability to create takeoff schedules automatically while on-site.
-Users determine the context of a job and the work that needs to be done to schedule the take-off, without returning to office.
+Users determine the context of a job and the work that needs to be done to schedule the take-off, without returning to the office.
 On top of the time saved by eliminating the need to ‘redo’ work in the office, creating takeoffs automatically carries a few more advantages.

 Namely, it ensures the field crew collects all necessary information so no critical data will be missed.
-And it eliminates collection of unnecessary information—another time-saver.
+And it eliminates the collection of unnecessary information—another time-saver.
 Plus, generating custom takeoff forms right on-site improves communication and keeps everyone on the same page about the next steps of a project.

 4. Export Options